defold/doc/docs/en/manuals/optimization-size.md

 The size of your game can be a critical success factor for platforms such as web and mobile, while it is of less importance on desktop and consoles where disk space is cheap and often plentiful.

+### iOS and Android
-* Apple and Google has defined application size limits when downloading over mobile networks (as opposed to downloading over Wifi).
+Apple and Google has defined application size limits when downloading over mobile networks (as opposed to downloading over Wifi).
+For Android this limit is 200 MB for apps published with [app bundles](https://developer.android.com/guide/app-bundle#size_restrictions).
+For iOS users will get a warning if the application is larger than 200 MB, but can still proceed to download it.
-  * In the summer of 2019 these limits were 100 MB for Google Play and 150 MB for the Apple App Store.
-* Poki and many other web game platforms recommend that the initial download should be no larger than 5 MB.
-* Facebook has a recommendation that a Facebook Instant Game should start in less than 5 seconds and preferably less than 3 seconds.
-  * What this means for actual application size is not clearly defined but we are talking size in the range of up to 20 MB.
-* Playable ads are usually limited to between 2 and 5 MB depending on the ad network.

 ::: sidenote
 According to a 2017 study it was shown that "For every 6 MB increase to an APK’s size, we see a decrease in the install conversion rate of 1%." ([source](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2))
 :::

+### HTML5
+Poki and many other web game platforms recommend that the initial download should be no larger than 5 MB.

+Facebook has a recommendation that a Facebook Instant Game should start in less than 5 seconds and preferably less than 3 seconds.
+What this means for actual application size is not clearly defined but we are talking size in the range of up to 20 MB.

+Playable ads are usually limited to between 2 and 5 MB depending on the ad network.

+## Size optimization strategies
 You can optimize the application size in two ways; by reducing the size of the engine and/or by reducing the size of the game assets.

 To get a better understanding of what makes up the size of your application you can [generate a build report](/manuals/bundling/#build-reports) when bundling.
 It is quite common that sounds and graphics is what takes up the bulk of the size of any game.